cthoyt/cthoyt.github.io/_posts/2020-09-17-sars-cov-2-proteins-in-bel.md

 | nsp16   | PRO_0000449633 | 6799 – 7096 | 2'-O-methyltransferase                | `p(uniprot:P0DTD1 !
 R1AB_SARS2, frag(6799_7096))` |

 I'm not sure what happened to #11.
 UniProt isn't listing it here.
-There's also the Replicase polyprotein 1a, which lists nsp1-nsp11.
-I'm not sure what the difference is yet.
+There's also the Replicase polyprotein 1a, which lists nsp1-nsp11, but I'm not sure what the difference is yet.

 ---

 When I first started writing this, I wasn't actually aware of the existence of the `uniprot.chain` entry in Identifiers.org.
-This makes things a lot better.
+This makes things a lot better!
 However, this leaves two tasks for me:

 1. Integrate the `uniprot.chain` nomenclature into PyOBO such that identifiers can be validated and easily resolved to names